Turning Delhi into a paradise was no child’s play.

 A shithole?

-I mean, I worked day and night to overthrow an uber-corrupt government from Delhi and turn this once-backward city into a paradise, and this is the reward I got?
+I worked day and night to overthrow corruption and turn Delhi into a paradise—and this is the reward?

-The fact of the matter is, that I made Delhi a free-for-all city.
+The truth is, I made Delhi a free-for-all city.

 Here are three examples.